-In particular, expanded support for connectivity based on new hardware and the latest standards will bring features such as backchannel in-game audio chats, lossless audio, and dynamic head tracking for spatial audio to a range of products.
+In particular, expanded support for connectivity based on new hardware and the latest standards will bring features such as in-game backchannel audio chats, lossless audio and dynamic head tracking for spatial audio to a range of products.

 Qualcomm Debuts Gen 2 Sound Chips for Better Mobile Music

 Qualcomm introduced the Qualcomm S5 Gen 2 Sound Platform and Qualcomm S3 Gen 2 Sound Platform at the Snapdragon Summit, both of which support Snapdragon Sound technology.
 These two small system-on-a-chip speakers and mid-range headphones are optimized and work together with the new Snapdragon 8 Gen 2 mobile processor.

 One of the new features Qualcomm is targeting is dynamic spatial audio.
 This creates a three-dimensional virtual soundstage around the user’s head that changes as the person turns.
 Qualcomm says its specific goal is to improve the experience of watching movies or playing games, so that when a person adjusts their head or their position relative to the playback device, the sound follows them realistically. she does.
 Some audio products, including headphones like the Apple AirPods Pro 2, already include native audio.